monastri/monastri.github.io/notes-economics-political-science-globalization.md

 	being so large, has >75% of its personal doing effectively administrative/logistical things, and that you could probably find funny examples of organizational-overhead- proliferation like an HR department so big it needed its own (meta-)HR department.

+Noah Smith says the answer (along with market failures) is deceit and mistakes -- in other words, it's an informational problem; since markets aren't perfectly efficient, costs don't implicitly convey perfect information:

+	There is almost certainly some level of pure trickery in the economy — people paying more than they should, because they don’t have the time or knowledge to look for better prices, or because they trust people they shouldn’t trust.

+	This is the thesis of the book “Phishing for Phools,” by Nobel-winning economists George Akerlof and Robert Shiller.
+The authors advance the disturbing thesis that sellers will continually look for ways to dupe customers into paying more than they should, and that these efforts will always be partially successful.
+In Akerlof and Shiller’s reckoning, markets don’t just sometimes fail — they are inherently subject to both deceit and mistakes.

+	That could explain a number of unsettling empirical results in the economics literature.
+For example, transparency reduces prices substantially in health-care equipment markets.
+More complex and opaque mortgage-backed securities failed at higher rates in the financial crisis.
+In these and other cases, buyers paid too much because they didn’t know what they were buying.
+Whether that’s due to trickery, or to the difficulty of gathering accurate information, it’s not good — in an efficient economy, everyone will know what they’re buying.

+	So it’s possible that many of those anomalously high U.S. costs are due to the natural informational problems of markets.

+Fc123 says the answer is the resources sinkholed in each industry shifted to servicing, hence extending the definition of, the marginal customer -- from 80/20 to say 95/80.
+This admittedly hit me personally w.r.t. programming:

+	40 years ago hospitals received 100 customers.
+Ranked, patients 1-20 died.
+And no one really tried to save them (some comfort but that was it).
+Today they are trying (are obliged) to try to save patients no 5-15 (the 85 year old with triple bypass, 20 week premie).
+The total no of staff needed for this task swamps increases in individual productivity.
+You just need more people, even if they each are more productive or trained than in the pasts.
+So salaries for each does not go up that much, there are just more of them, total cost go up, and outcomes over the patients treated are somewhat but not much better (some now make it but some fraction still die).
+Hence medical curve shows some improvement but not 1:1 with cost.

+	In education, in the 1950-1970s we could afford to socially promote non-academically inclined students, not really expend effort on them as long as they kept quiet in class, then have them leave at age 16 to go work at Ford.
+Universities could count on getting the higher performing students.
+Today, we have to deliver much weaker students all the way to the end of high school, also force many into college.
+And ALL the extra resources go to get this new lower end close to what used to be the minimal university student performance.
+The top cohort gets little extra resources and has not really improved.
+Hence, the scores across the new ‘extended’ student population stays flat.

+	I base this partly on what I have seen from my wife (engineering professor at top university), resources are heavily consumed by the lower performing students, top students have better opportunities than 20 years ago but in general the resources are much less focused on them than on the marginal students.

+	So if you assume these industries for whatever reason shifted focus to servicing deeper into the tail of the population aptitude/effort over the years (I am not saying this is good/bad, was for social reasons, for humanistic reasons or making any comment), this would very much explain the overall cost rise, coupled with the lack of desired improvement in statistics measured across the population that now gets services as a whole.

+	In short, in the US we define policies that drive costs based on the tail of the population, but we experience performance on the average.
+As an immigrant from a third world country I think this is a big difference often invisible to the US-born citizens I talk to.
+Maybe why this is a great country and I am here.
+All I can say is that it is a world view that is not common world wide.
+Where I grew up, No Child Left Behind law would have been designed as 1 Child Left Behind.
+There just were not the resources, but more important, it was just more socially acceptable to just halve the no of slots halfway through an academic program, for example.

+	So I guess the question is why are we so focused on pushing services into the tails and will we continue to do so?
+Does society really benefit from having a larger fraction of the population capable of doing crappy algebra?
+Clearly there will be some point where the cost becomes prohibitive and it will stop: maybe that is what we are seeing now.
+But it is stunning that this was a 50 year process — if the dynamics in social policy “markets” are that slow it is going to be really difficult to manage.

+BenWave says the answer is just capitalism: the money is going to the superrich:

+	A large majority of the odd features you have picked out about these services are acting exactly as predicted in Das Kapital volume 2, where Marx studies the process of realisation of invested capital (ie, money spent on labour, materials, tools etc) as the principal plus surplus value in money form.
+In particular, some of his predictions
+	were:

+	1. Gains made by workers through collective action in sites of production can be taken away again by the landlord, the grocer, the financier etc.

+	2. The difficulty in the realisation of capital will incentivise businesses to strive for monopoly positions (whether by government mandate, mutual cooperations, quasi- monopolies such as real estate, branding and advertising).

+	3. The tensions between the production of surplus value and the realisation of surplus value will tend to set certain sectors of capital against one another – for example landlords would prefer if workers were well paid, but had to spend larger amounts of money on rent whereas factory owners would prefer to pay workers as little as possible, and that includes low housing costs.

+	Later analysis in the tradition of Marx have noticed that financial capital these days is doing very very well compared to workers, but also compared to traditional industrialists.
+And four out of the five of your examples are fields in which debt and financing plays a very large role.
+It’s pretty easy to see that financial capital would be incentivised to make these things more expensive so that they can extract more money through larger loans and financing.
+(I’m not certain about subways.
+	Are they typically debt-financed?).

+	Financial capital certainly has the economic and political power to push for this, and they don’t particularly care if they squeeze other holders of capital along they way.
+They are debt-financed fields in which large monopoly powers exist for one reason or another.
+And while I acknowledge that bureacratic bloat is certainly playing its role, I’m baffled by the relative lack of consideration of normal capitalist tendencies on this thread.
+As far as I can see it is the single most important factor driving up the costs of these services.

+But Scott isn't convinced:

+	Any explanation of the form “evil capitalists are scamming the rest of us for profit” has to explain why the cost increases are in the industries least exposed to evil capitalists.
+K-12 education is entirely nonprofit.
+Colleges are a mix but generally not owned by a single rich guy who gets all the money.
+My hospital is owned by an order of nuns; studies show that government hospitals have higher costs than for- profit ones.
+Meanwhile, the industries with the actual evil capitalists – tech, retail, restaurants, natural resources – seem mostly immune to the cost disease.
+	This is not promising.
+Also, this wouldn’t explain why so much of the money seems to be going to administrators/bells-and-whistles.
+If prices increase by $100,000, and the money goes to hiring two extra $50,000/year administrators, how does this help the capitalist profiting off it all?

 Scott ties this back to a lot of politically contentious topics -- college tuition, teacher's unions, healthcare, public housing etc -- with a parable: